 The jurisdiction will affirmatively further fair housing, which means it will conduct an analysis of impediments to fair housing choice within the jurisdiction, take appropriate actions to overcome the effects of any impediments identified through that analysis, and maintain records reflecting that analysis and actions in this regard.

-Note: The joint PGC/Bowie 2020 – 2025 Analysis of Impediments to Fair Housing Choice (AI) was recently completed and submitted to HUD for review and approval.
+Click here to read the joint PGC/Bowie 2020 – 2025 Analysis of Impediments to Fair Housing Choice (AI)

-Visit the HUD website for a complete listing of HUD Fair Housing Month events and activities.
+Visit the HUD website for a complete listing of further information and links regarding Fair Housing.